TechGrounds-Cloud8/cloud8-yismailmo/02_Linux_1/Linux04.md

 # Key terminology

+sudo "super user do" allows you to elevate your current user account to have root privileges (do whatever with the file) cat to create, view, concatenate (merge) files. etc/group  defines the groups to which users belong grep finds all the lines of a file that contain a particular word (grep "ẅord" filename)

 Exercise:
-Create a new user in your VM.
+## Create a new user in your VM.

 sudo useradd yaska